-- i.
-Defined the concept of multimedia - ii.
-Identify and explain the basic multimedia search technologies; - iii.
-Describe the multimedia content-based information retrieval; and - iv.
-Identify the approaches to Image Indexing and Retrieval.
+- defined the concept of multimedia - identify and explain the basic multimedia search technologies - describe the multimedia content-based information retrieval - identify the approaches to Image Indexing and Retrieval.

-1.3 CONCEPT OF MULTIMEDIA
+1.3 Concept of Multimedia

 The ability to gather, store, edit, integrate, and query information given in several formats, such as text, graphics, audio, video, and photographs, is referred to as multimedia.
-Multimedia isn't a technology in the traditional sense.
+Multimedia is not a technology in the traditional sense.
 It's more of a notion that represents a collection of technologies that work together to benefit the end user.
-Multimedia databases are becoming increasingly common in today's computerized world because they allow users to effortlessly manage various sorts of complicated data modeled after the actual world.
+Multimedia databases are becoming increasingly common in today's computerised world because they allow users to effortlessly manage various sorts of complicated data modeled after the actual world.
 As a result, users can always find new data kinds in a multimedia database, such as:

-Image Data: This is a type of data that is typically found in multimedia databases, and its uses include simple figures, icons, and medical images such as X-rays).
+Image Data: This is a type of data that is typically found in multimedia databases, and its uses include simple figures, icons, and medical images such as X-rays.)